Northwestern Wildcats Logo PNG

 1981 – 2011

-From the late ’60s to the mid-’70s, the state reduced university sponsorship due to the peak of the Vietnam War, so sports team activity and content decreased.
+From the late ’60s to the mid-’70s, the state reduced university sponsorship amid the peak of the Vietnam War, so sports team activity and content declined.
 1968 also saw a global change within the Methodist Church to which the university belonged.
 Northwestern was in search of a way.
-All this led to a long period without the emblem being renewed.
+All this led to a long period during which the emblem was not renewed.

 In 1972, students voted to change the team name to Purple Haze.
-However, the new name was not a success.
+However, the new name was unsuccessful.
 So they gradually returned to the Wildcats.

 An updated sign was introduced in 1981.
-He radically changed the image.
+It radically changed the image.
 A large letter N with clear, sharp cutouts and outlines created a sense of athleticism and movement.
-The symbol indicated that the teams belonged to the university.
+The symbol indicated that the teams were affiliated with the university.

 The head of a snarling wild cat was placed in one of the letter slits.
 The image of the beast is intended to intimidate opponents.
-The sharp teeth of the predator demoralize and cause a desire to cower before the beastly might.
+The predator’s sharp teeth demoralize and inspire a desire to cower before the beastly might.

 2012 – today